-In her thank you note for the Christmas hamper she received from the Christmas Exchange program, Lisa says "We appreciate the fact that we will have a better and happy holiday because great people such as you have made it possible.
+In her thank you note for the Christmas hamper she received from Christmas Exchange, Lisa says "We appreciate the fact that we will have a better and happy holiday because great people such as you have made it possible.
 Thank you so much."